csc-training/summerschool/hybrid/docs/04-openmp-reduction.md

 - When a thread reaches a barrier it only continues after all the threads in the same thread team have reached it
-    - Each barrier must be encountered by all threads in a team, or none at all
+    - each barrier must be encountered by all threads in a team, or none at all
-    - The sequence of work-sharing regions and barrier regions encountered must be same for all threads in a team
+    - the sequence of work-sharing regions and barrier regions encountered must be same for all threads in a team
 - Implicit barrier at the end of: `for`/`do`, `parallel`, `single`, `workshare` unless a `nowait` clause is specified